nirajvishwakarma/gitlab-cicd-python-app/README.md

+install and register gitlab-runners create Variables for Dockerhus user and password create variable for pem key for th server

 # Python Flask - Demo Web Application

 This is a simple Python Flask web application.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.